Dealing With the Trauma of a Car AccidentTrusted Content

 - Stay Active--Exercise is great for healing the mind and can help you with your trauma.
 Be sure to take part in activities that don’t bother the physical injuries you sustained as a result of the accident.
 Just taking a walk outside can help you clear your head and see things more clearly.
 Activities like yoga can also be helpful for healing.

 - Try to Get Back to Your Daily Routine--It may difficult because of your physical injuries to get back to your daily routine, but it can be helpful to try and get back to as many of your usual activities as you can.

 Contact a Car Accident Attorney

-If you’ve been injured in a car accident, you may need the help of an experienced accident attorney.
+If you’ve been injured in a car accident, you may need the help of an experienced car accident attorney near you.
 The attorneys at Abrahamson & Uiterwyk have been helping car accident victims for over 30 years.
-Contact us online or call us at 800-753-5203 to set up your free consultation today.
+Contact us online or call us at 855-293-5630 to set up your free consultation today.